Get Ready For Your Upcoming Appointment

-A. Orthodontists are dental specialists who diagnose and treat problems with the position, alignment, or spacing of the teeth and related irregularities in the face and the jaw.
+A. Orthodontists are dental specialists, such as Dr. Marshall, who diagnose and treat problems with the position, alignment, or spacing of the teeth and related irregularities in the face and the jaw.
 We use several special treatments, including braces and other oral appliances, to correct these problems.

 Why should I (or my loved ones) get orthodontic treatment?